bens4lsu/theskinny-publish/Content/blog2/chick-fil-a.md

 I used to consistently get a nap at the Seigen movie theater in Baton Rouge.
 Three or four times in a row I went there, watched a little bit of the show, had a nap, and then watched the end.

-When we went to see <i>Shine</i> I watched the beginning, where Geoffery Rush was sane.
+When we went to see *Shine* I watched the beginning, where Geoffery Rush was sane.
 I dozed off, and when I woke up, he was crazy.
 I never did find out what made him go crazy.

 When I asked Mrs. theskinnyonbenny, she just got annoyed and said, "You should have stayed awake if you wanted to know what happened in the movie."